aliamrod/gRPC-Image-Rotation-Service/README.md

 ***************
 ## F. Conclusion.
 It is critical to highlight the advantages obtained by using gRPC as interprocess communication technology, to permit the communication betweenprocesses implemented with different programming protocols.
 As future work, it would be interesting to investigate alternatives for performing offloading on embedded devices and evaluate their platforms such as Raspberry Pi and Jetson, investigate other technologies such as REST/JSON, and investigate the net energy consumption of those devices.
 With more time, it would also have been interesting to deploy the scripts on the cloud (e.g., Google Compute Engine, AWS interface) coupled with the increase in number of workers peforming in the gRPC server.
 It would also be intersting to design intermittent experimental apporoaches to evaluate client-server tests latency; that is, aiming to provide the current upper bound of performance for our given language's (Python) client or server implementation.
 Scenarios under the tests would prospectively look into contentionless latency, QPS, and scalability (the numer of messages/second per sever core).

+For questions, comments, or concerns, please refer to contact info on home page.